naoina/kocha/docs/routing.md

 {
     Name:       "myroom"
     Path:       "/myroom"
-    Controller: controllers.Myroom{},
+    Controller: controller.Myroom{},
 }
 ```

-And when request is `GET /myroom`, it will be routed to *controllers.Myroom.Get* method.
+And when request is `GET /myroom`, it will be routed to *controller.Myroom.Get* method.
-Also when request is `POST /myroom`, it will be routed to *controllers.Myroom.Post* method.
+Also when request is `POST /myroom`, it will be routed to *controller.Myroom.Post* method.
 Similarly, for each request, `PUT` to *Put*, `DELETE` to *Delete*, `HEAD` to *Head* and `PATCH` to *Patch* are routed to those methods respectively.

 Finally, `Controller` field is instance of Controller.
 See [Controller]({{ page.root }}/docs/controller.html) document for more details.